getchip/DIP-Docs/source/includes/_whatsadip.md

-﻿# What’s a DIP?
+# What’s a DIP?

-DIPs are accessory boards that attach directly to C.H.I.P. and add extra hardware capabilities.
-For example, the HDMI DIP and VGA DIP both output specialized video formats that C.H.I.P. could not do without the additional DIP hardware.
-DIPs come in all sorts of flavors. -- from officially Next Thing Co.
-DIPS like the HDMI and VGA accessory boards to community created DIPS that increase the number of USB ports on C.H.I.P. or control motors and LED matrices. [a]While any C.H.I.P.-attached hardware can be casually called a DIP, for an accessory board to be officially be called a DIP, it must adhere to the C.H.I.P.
-DIP Specification.
+DIPs are accessory boards that give new capabilities to C.H.I.P.
+DIPs come in many flavors, like official Next Thing Co.
+HDMI and VGA DIPs that give C.H.I.P. higher resolution video output to community DIPs that add more USB ports, control motors, or blink LEDs.
+C.H.I.P.s (with the proper software) automatically recognize when a DIP is attached and act accordingly.

+Here you’ll find specs and instructions for the official Next Thing Co.
+HDMI and VGA DIPs as well as tips and tricks to get you started making your own.

+## Requirements

+To properly recognize official NTC DIPs, C.H.I.P.s will need to updated to at least Debian 4.4.
+For a quick start on how to update your C.H.I.P., head to getchip.com/update.
+Full documentation exists in the ‘Update C.H.I.P. to Debian 4.4’ at the bottom of the page.

+## Attaching DIPs

+[image]

+pins match exactly.  outputs will be opposite of the USB ports.